geekyclarkey/homeassistant/hass_projects/homeassistant_christmas_tree_lights/README.md

 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/hass_projects/homeassistant_christmas_tree_lights/images/xmas_light_card.PNG" width="600px">
 Save and Your Done.

-## Now you have control of you Tree lights and its effects in Homeassistant
+## Now you have control of your tree lights and its effects in Homeassistant